KEVIN LIPS & R.BLAIR SULLIVAN

 R. Blair Sullivan has exhibited at Van DeWeghe (New York, NY), Marianne Boesky (New York, NY), the Journal Gallery (New York, NY), and MoMa PS1 (New York, NY).
 His work is in the Reykjavik Living Arts Museum (Iceland).

-In Kevin Lips’ works the mark of the hand is always evident -- in fact, it is necessary.
+In Kevin Lips's work, the mark of the hand is always evident -- in fact, it is necessary.
 Devoid of decoration, his work is concerned with imperfect beauty where unhidden blemishes and traces are celebrated.
-Working with an economy and directness of gesture, Lips allows his use of clay to retain the movement of its making trusting that a sense of permanence can be conveyed through objects that lean toward the unfinished.
+Working with an economy and directness of gesture, Kevin Lips allows his use of clay to retain the movement of its making trusting that a sense of permanence can be conveyed through objects that lean toward the unfinished.
 His process, material, volume and accumulation of surface information reflect monuments and totems, religious relics and fetish objects.

 Kevin Lips is the 2015 recipient of a Jerome Foundation emerging artist grant.